Dr Matthew Carbery

 His interests lie somewhere between modernist experimentation, posthumanism, animal studies, ecocriticism, deconstructivist philosophy and contemporary fiction.
 He is the co-organiser of the Posthumanist Reading Group at the University of Kent.

-Caitlin Stobie is a Commonwealth scholar at the University of Kent in Canterbury, where she is co-organiser of the Posthumanist Reading Group.
-Her poems and short stories have appeared in journals such as Flash, uHlanga, The Kalahari Review, Aerodrome, New Coin and Type/Cast.
+Caitlin Stobie is a PhD candidate at the University of Leeds, where she is co-founder of the Leeds Animal Studies Network.
+Her poems and short stories have appeared in journals including Poetry & Audience, The Stockholm Review of Literature, Flash, Reflex Fiction, Zoomorphic, and Plumwood Mountain.

-Her interests include posthumanism, animal studies, postcolonial ecocriticism, feminist phenomenology and the interstices between literature and biology.
-In September she will start her PhD at the University of Leeds.
+Her interests include contemporary fiction, posthumanism, animal studies, new materialism, ecocriticism, and the interstices between literature and biology.